 The speed of China’s dam-building has helped many of its projects, both domestic and national, bypass international environmental standards and impact studies.
 Though hydropower is not an exceptionally high-emission source of energy in the long run, it has been shown to be rather carbon-intensive during initial phases.
 In 2014, the Intergovernmental Panel on Climate Change stated that short-term emissions from damming and dam-related activity might be ten times the emissions that could have been saved if governments reduced fossil fuel usage via other means.
 The short run emissions are largely a result of the large reservoirs that form behind newly constructed dams.
 As these young bodies of water undergo various hydrological changes, they often emit larger quantities of greenhouse gases.

-In July 2014, China reaffirmed its commitment to pursue further hydroelectric projects on the Jinsha River (the upper Yangtze), Yalong River, Dadu River, and the Lancang Cascade (the Chinese portion of the Mekong River).
+In July 2014, China reaffirmed its commitment to pursue further hydroelectric projects on the Jinsha River (the upper Yangtze), Yalong River, Dadu River, and the Lancang Cascade.
 It will also continue to aggressively pursue the international dam market, both to meet its own energy needs abroad and to create renewable, clean energy infrastructure for other countries.
 China’s commitment to Africa remains steadfast, with water conservancy and electric power as two of four key focus areas (the other two being communications and construction of ports, bridges, and railways).
 With these developments and even more plans in place, China is quickly becoming the largest, most experienced and most competitive dam builder in the world.